artisan-roaster-scope/artisan/_pages/discussions.md

 ## Subscribe to Notifications

 To manage your notificatinon settings you must have a Github account and be signed in.
-Go to the Artisan Discussions page.
+Go to the [Artisan Discussions page](https://github.com/artisan-roaster-scope/artisan/discussions){:target="_blank"}.
 Click on the "Watch" button.
 Then click "Custom".

 ![sub_disc_1](/assets/images/sub_disc_1.png)